-In my current role as Operational Readiness Executive for Hammes Company, I recently had the opportunity to facilitate a Walk in the Life event that tested over 60 scenarios with leaders and staff to determine whether the organization had all the physical, technical, and support components needed to confidently say they were satisfied with their readiness.
+In my current role as Operational Readiness Executive for Hammes Company Healthcare, I recently had the opportunity to facilitate a Walk in the Life event that tested over 60 scenarios with leaders and staff to determine whether the organization had all the physical, technical, and support components needed to confidently say they were satisfied with their readiness.
 This Walk in the Life event included tabletop discussions of various clinical patient transport scenarios, as this facility has limited advanced clinical capabilities, to assure staff knew the process of how to call, who to call, and what to report to assure timely transport.
 The team also reviewed and agreed on unique procedures for the campus including how to obtain supplies after hours and when to activate the ultrasound on-call process.

 This event functioned as an orientation but also a decision-making session to assure everyone from medical staff to bedside nurses had input on determining the optimal process.
 The result was a marriage of what has worked well with what may work better, ultimately engaging staff in a valuable way.
 The investment of time in the one-day event truly solidified the organization’s confidence in their level of readiness.
 The event empowered employees to be engaged in the way the facility will operate, fostering accountability to the agreed-upon process.
 This, combined with the project management of tasks, is a more comprehensive approach than currently exists in the healthcare consulting arena.

 As the healthcare industry continues to invest in new hospital construction and speed to market is the name of the game, the reality of not appropriately planning and the result of not being ready presents risks.
 Are the risks of delayed delivery of care, patients having a poor experience, and not achieving successful market growth worth taking?
 In my experience, the answer is a resounding no!

-Liz Durrence is the Operational Readiness Executive for Hammes Company and a driving force behind the development and execution of the Hammes Company Operational Readiness program.
-She has more than 16 years of healthcare experience, previously serving as Chief Operating Officer at several large healthcare facilities.
+Liz Durrence is the Operational Readiness Executive for Hammes Healthcare and a driving force behind the development and execution of the Hammes Operational Readiness program.
+She has more than 18 years of healthcare experience, previously serving as Chief Operating Officer at several large healthcare facilities.